wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-hybrid-identity-design-considerations-nextsteps.md

 	wacn.date=""/>

 #Azure Active Directory hybrid identity design considerations- next steps
-Now that you’ve completed defining your requirements and examining all the options for your mobile device management solution, you’re ready to take the next steps for deploying the supporting infrastructure that’s right for you and your organization.
+Now that you've completed defining your requirements and examining all the options for your mobile device management solution, you're ready to take the next steps for deploying the supporting infrastructure that's right for you and your organization.

 ##Hybrid identity solutions
 -Leveraging specific solution scenarios that fit your needs is a great way to review and plan for the details of deploying a mobile device management infrastructure.
 The following solutions outline several of the most common mobile device management scenarios: